sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 226. ### What are hooks?
-     Hooks is a new feature(React 16.8) that lets you use state and other React features without writing a class.
+     Hooks is a special function (introduced as a new feature in React 16.8) that lets you use state and other React features without writing a class.

      Let's see an example of useState hook:
      ```jsx